stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

   W_i contains operations:

-  - One or more `PAYMENT` operations withdrawing assets from escrow accounts EI and/or ER.
+  - One `PAYMENT` operations withdrawing assets from escrow accounts EI and/or ER.
   - One `BUMP_SEQUENCE` operation bumping the sequence number of escrow account EI to s_i.

 - C_i, see [Update](#Update) process.

 - D_i, see [Update](#Update) process.